rosscdh/django-hello_sign/README.md

 {% signer_url_js my_object_with_mixin user.email %}
 ```

-Which will then the signature url for that user.
+Which will then provide the signature url for that user, if it is available.

 HelloSign expires the url as soon as its looked at.
 So we have a bult in signal
 to invalidate the signer url.